 No, Collegiate is a day school that is committed to helping international students find host families that are in the Collegiate community if the student’s parent or guardian does not plan on living in the United States.

 Note, students from China and Brazil will use Twin Palms through 3W to secure housing.

-If you are interested in becoming a host family, please contact Summer Kimmel at email@example.com.
+If you are interested in becoming a host family, please contact Austin Anderton at firstname.lastname@example.org.